flashnuke/WebRecon/README.md

 ### OS

-Currently only Kali LINUX OS is supported.
+Currently only LINUX OS is supported.

 # Types of Scans
 By default `-sA` (scanAll) argument is true, which means all scanners would run. </br> It is possible to pass a custom list of scans by using the argument `-sC` (scanCustom) followed by a list of scans.
 The nicknames of the scans are listed in the parenthesis next to each scanner header name below. </br>